Leiden University College The Hague

 Leiden University College The Hague offers Bachelor of Arts and Bachelor of Science degrees in Liberal Arts & Sciences that focus on the global challenges of today: Peace & Justice, Sustainability, Prosperity, and Diversity.

 Leiden University College The Hague offers an English-language honours undergraduate programme in Liberal Arts & Sciences in an international setting.
-LUC's focus on Global Challenges sets us apart from other programmes and colleges.
+LUC's focus on Global Challenges sets us apart from other programmes and colleges with a thematic approach to the majors.
 Important Global Challenges like climate change, depletion of natural resources, poverty, social injustice, international crime and terrorism are our fields of expertise.
 LUC has adopted the extensive socia-cultural and academic domain of Global Challenges as our unique selling point, the defining element in our curriculum.
 We consider interdisciplinary exchange a vital element of learning at our university college.

 The study programme at Leiden University College The Hague consists of three years of study, divided into two semesters per year.
 Each of the six semesters consists of two blocks.
 LUC The Hague courses are typically valued at 5 credits (EC) and are usually completed in one block of eight weeks.
 The estimated workload is 52 hours per week, including 12-14 contact hours.